vskbellala/vskbellala.github.io/README.md

 ![Screenshot](https://i.ibb.co/DpLt9cr/asdfjasdfasdfasfdsfaiol-hagkla.png)

 ## Have done
-- Main landing page (name, description,
+- Main landing page (name, description, links, etc.)
 - a bunch of theme modifications (hover effects, font changes, etc.)
 - about
 - contact
+- cv outline (note: still have to add the actual cv)
+- 1 page (finally figured out the "#" style links)

 ## Todo
 - Modify other themes in the template (missing hover effects, etc.)
-- Add more links
+- Add more links.
+I am not sure what to add.
-- CV
-- 1 pager?
 - Stop using fontawesome's icons?
+(Note: I have no clue for an alternative)

 ## License